Whiteboard videos don’t look like much – but they convert amazingly well.

 Bottom line is, don’t hitch your wagon to best practices without considering: why are they considered “best” to begin with… and does it hold true in the context of your business?

-Here’s how to make a whiteboard animation video that converts
+Here’s how to make a whiteboard and cartoon animation video that converts

 If you want to create high-converting video content, you should know that all the best videos, whiteboard or otherwise, have 10 things in common.